 Sellfy was created as an eCommerce solution for selling digital products.
 So it makes it an absolute leader in that niche.
 But don’t get me wrong.
 The platform has all the necessary features for selling physical products as well as subscriptions and is renowned for its outstanding simplicity.
-In fact, Sellfy takes ease-of-use to a whole new level.
+In fact, Sellfy takes ease of use to a whole new level.
 You can literally build a fully functioning store in less than 5 minutes.

-Moreover, Sellfy also has a built-in print-on-demand service—no integrations needed.
+Moreover, Sellfy also has a built-in print-on-demand service—no integrations are needed.
 With Sellfy’s POD, you can easily create and sell custom clothing, home decor, and accessories along with your digital and physical products.

 Sellfy also offers a wide range of built-in features.
 Some of these include built-in email marketing tools with unlimited email templates and subscribers, discounts with scarcity timers, digital subscription functionality, a “pay what you want” feature, and more.

 Another great feature is that you can easily embed the “buy now” or shopping cart button, or the whole store on your website.
 It won’t take more than a few clicks.

 Overall, using Sellfy is an easy and smooth experience.
 But there are some limitations when it comes to customizing your storefront.
 For instance, the products in your store won’t have advanced filtering or sorting options.
 Even though you can sell any type of product with Sellfy, it works best for digital products.

 Price: Sellfy comes with three plans, each of which offers more advanced functionality.

 - Online store hosting included

 - A new level of simplicity.
 The whole interface is neat, well-organized, and refreshingly simple to use